guyreuveni33/OCamlExplorations/README.md

-# OCaml Code Overview: OCamlExplorations
+# OCaml Assignment 1: OCamlExplorations

 This document serves as an overview for the first assignment in the "Programming Languages" course (קורס שפות תכנות).
 It details the functionality implemented across four OCaml files: lists.ml, trees.ml, variants.ml, and hardquestions.ml.
 Each file addresses different aspects of programming concepts, from list manipulation and binary search tree construction to defining and working with custom types representing geometric shapes.